-The solvency ratio that applies to a transfer when the termination statement and election form is sent to a former member before the new valuation is filed depends on several circumstances.
-Some of the items that would have to be considered are the date on which the new valuation is filed, if the former member was given a deadline for making the election, and whether the election was made within this time frame.
+A common question is which solvency ratio applies to a transfer when the termination statement and election form is sent to a former member before the new valuation is filed.
+The answer to this question depends on several circumstances, such as the date on which the new valuation is filed and, if the former member was given a deadline for making the election, whether the election was made within this time frame.
 For example, the previous solvency ratio applies to the transfer if an election is made before the new valuation is filed as the new solvency ratio is not yet in effect.
 Also, the previous solvency ratio would apply to the transfer if the former member meets the deadline for making the election even if the new valuation was filed in the time period between the preparation of the termination statement and the election by the member.
-An example of a situation where the new solvency ratio will apply is when the former member makes an election after the given deadline and after the new valuation report has been filed.
+An example of a situation where the new solvency ratio will apply is when the former member makes an election after the given deadline and after the new valuation report has been filed